FrenyCS/wd-challenge/README.md

 - PostgreSQL stores user preferences and notifications.
 - Celery workers fetch due notifications and dispatch them via the appropriate channel.
 - The `/notifications` endpoint receives the message content and scheduling time directly in the request.
-- The service does not fetch property data — this must be provided in the request.
-- If no `send_time` is included, the notification is sent immediately.
-- User Preferences are stored via `/preferences/{user_id}` and include channel opt-ins (email, SMS).
+- **Integration with External Systems**: This microservice does not pull data from external property management systems or user databases.
+Instead, it relies on clients (internal systems) to provide all necessary data via API calls.
+This approach ensures the microservice remains highly decoupled and self-contained.
+- **Architectural Quantum**: The microservice has all the resources it needs, including its own database, task queue, and notification logic.
+This independence aligns with microservice principles, making it easier to scale, maintain, and deploy without dependencies on other systems.

+---

+## Technology Choices and Justification

+The following technologies were chosen for their suitability to the project's requirements:

+- **FastAPI**: Chosen for its high performance and ease of use.
+Its built-in support for asynchronous programming and automatic API documentation made it ideal for quickly building a robust and testable API for this microservice.
+- **PostgreSQL**: Selected for its reliability and ACID compliance, ensuring consistent storage of user preferences and notification schedules.
+Its scalability and support for relational data make it a perfect fit for structured data needs.
+- **Redis**: Used as a message broker for its low-latency operations and seamless integration with Celery.
+Redis ensures efficient task queuing, which is critical for handling scheduled notifications in real-time.
+- **Celery**: Chosen for its ability to handle asynchronous task execution.
+It enables the microservice to process notifications independently of API requests, ensuring scalability and responsiveness.

+This stack was selected to ensure the microservice is performant, scalable, and aligned with the challenge's requirements.

+---

+## API Documentation

 ### Authentication

 The service uses API key authentication for internal use.
-Clients must include a header like: `x-api-key: your-api-key`
+Clients must include a header like: `x-api-key: your-api-key`.

 ### Notifications API

 Handles sending notifications to users.

-	POST /notifications
+#### POST /notifications
-	x-api-key: your-api-key
-	Content-Type: application/json

 ```json
 {
   "user_id": "12345",